ibm-mas/ansible-devops/docs/playbooks/mas-optimizer.md

 # Install Optimizer Application

 ## Prerequisites
 You will need a RedHat OpenShift v4.8 cluster with IBM Maximo Application Suite Core v8.9.
-The [oneclick-core] (oneclick-core.md) playbook can be used to set this up.
+The [mas-install-core] (mas-install-core.md) playbook can be used to set this up.

 ## Overview
 This playbook will add **Maximo Optimizer v8.3** to an existing IBM Maximo Application Suite Core installation.
 Optimizer will be configured to accept automatic security updates and bug fixes, but not new feature releases.